Schools & Musicians

 The Schools to Symphony program is made possible through generous donations from Humboldt Sponsors, the Humboldt Area Foundation plus the enthusiasm and commitment of our musicians and Board members.
 However, the expenses to provide this concert free to students rises each year.
 If you, too, believe in this program and how it enriches and inspires our schoolchildren, any donation on your part would be welcome.
 If you would like more information, contact us at firstname.lastname@example.org or call 707-798-6139.

-The Schools to Symphony performances will be held on Thursday, April 11, 2019.
-These performances are not open to the public but are reserved exclusively for schools.
+Schools to Symphony performances are free programs and are not open to the public, but are reserved exclusively for schools and their students.

 We had a great time.
 I loved the pre-concert lessons the sense that these students were getting an experience they may never have again...The students were definitely engaged. — Blue Lake School